frostime/siyuan-dailynote-today/README-en.md

 Firstly, please make sure that you are clicking on the icon beside the block.
 If you still cannot bring up the menu, try using the shortcut "Ctrl + Alt + U" to update the global status, and then try again.

+### Q: Why is it so slow when moving header blocks?

+It's not slow, it's just that there is a process when moving blocks.

+In SiYuan, header blocks are not container blocks, so it is not possible to move them all at once.
+The current algorithm for moving header blocks is implemented by the plugin itself and requires recognition of which blocks belong to the current header, so it takes some time.

 ## CHANGELOG